gaultier/blog/rust_c++_interop_trick.md

 Due to the heavy use of callbacks (sigh), Rust sometimes calls C++ and C++ sometimes calls Rust.
 This done by having both sides expose a C API for the functions they want the other side to be able to call.

 This is for functions; but what about C++ methods?
-Here is a trick to rewrite one C++ method at a time, without headaches:
+Here is a trick to rewrite one C++ method at a time, without headaches.
+And by the way, this works whatever the language you are rewriting the project in, it does not have to be Rust!

+## The trick

 1. Make the C++ class a [standard layout class](https://en.cppreference.com/w/cpp/language/classes#Standard-layout_class).
 This is defined by the C++ standard.
 In layman terms, this makes the C++ class be similar to a plain C struct.
 With a few allowances, for example the C++ class can still use inheritance and a few other things.
 Most notably, virtual methods are forbidden.
 I don't care about this limitation because I never use virtual methods myself and this is my least favorite feature in any programming language.
 2. Create a Rust struct with the *exact* same layout as the C++ class.
 3. Create a Rust function with a C calling convention, whose first argument is this Rust class.
 You can now access every C++ member of the class!

-Note: Depending on the C++ codebase you find yourself in, the first point could be either trivial or not possible at all.
+Note: Depending on the C++ codebase you find yourself in, the first point could be either trivial or not feasible at all.
 It depends on the amount of virtual methods used, etc.

 In my case, there were a handful of virtual methods, which could all be advantageously made non virtual, so I first did this.